Causes and risk factors of stomach cancer

 Removing part of the stomach reduces the amount of acid your stomach makes.
 This means you have less protection from bacteria, which can increase the risk of stomach cancer.

-In general, the chance of there being a family link is greater when:
+In general, the chance of a family link is greater when:

 - a number of family members have been diagnosed with stomach cancer

-- the family members were diagnosed with stomach cancer at a younger age.
+- they were diagnosed with stomach cancer at a younger age.

 Date reviewed